bartwitting/DSCS/README.md

 # DSCS
 This is the git repository for the service SpotiStore made by Hidde de Haan, Auke Pals, Bart Witting, Saskia Woortman, Daryl Zandvliet and Ferdi Zwamborn.

-The service is built for the course Data, Sensors and Complex Services from the University of Amsterdam.
+The service is built for the course Data, Sensors and Complex Services(DSCS) from the University of Amsterdam.

 For this service the following API's are used: Spotify and OpenWeatherAPI.